Motivation Can’t be Planned and Scheduled

 Should you be doing something else right now?
 Is reading this really the thing that you will thank yourself for later?
 Actually, it could be if you are a chronic procrastinator and this changes your approach.

-- I’m always more motivated when I’m making plans than when it’s time to follow through.
+- People are almost universally more motivated when making plans than when it’s time to follow through.

-- When I’m planning I ALWAYS believe that when the time comes I will be able to summon up the motivation I need.
-Spoiler alert, I’m not.
+- When people are planning they almost always believe that when the time comes they will be able to summon up the same motivation.
+Spoiler alert, usually they aren’t.

 Motivation and Science:

 There is a reason it’s easier to plan than follow through.
 The human brain’s design is such that we are better equipped to plan than we are to consciously execute on our plans.
 In fact, we can even get a dopamine hit from planning, as big a hit as from having completed the activity.
 This dopamine hot is addictive, it makes us feel productive, even though we aren’t getting anything done beyond planning.

 Many professional procrastinators are hardcore addicts of this planning dopamine.

 The catch is that motivation is a feeling.
 You can’t plan feelings and then rely on them to get stuff done.
 They don’t show up on demand.